 The same is the case with Naïma.
 Yes, she may have fought with her best friend Dodo and skipped his audition for a boat trip to Italy, but this is just a technicality for the sake of the movie.
 When her mother asked her if she had decided how she wanted to spend her vacation, she had no response and got annoyed.
 Moreover, inspired by Sofia’s behavior, when she tried to get more intimate with Philippe and got rejected due to her age, she argued with him that she was not a kid, proving his point in the process.

 The plot also explores the contrasting personalities of the siblings.
-Time and again, when Sofia is judged by other people, she just brushes it off.
+Time and again, when other people judge Sofia, she just brushes it off.
 When the boys on the beach call her a “whore,” she ignores them.
 When Andrès accuses her of stealing an expensive sextant, she just leaves the boat, not wanting to prove her innocence.
 Naïma, on the other hand, always vocalizes her opinions and does not stay quiet when she sees wrongdoings.

-‘An Easy Girl’ need not be inspired by one particular story because it encapsulates so many themes from our lives that no matter who watches it, they will be able to relate with some facet of the movie.
+‘An Easy Girl’ does not need to be inspired by one particular story because it encapsulates so many themes from our lives that no matter who watches it, they will be able to relate to some facet of the movie.

 Read More: An Easy Ending, Explained